Updated: April 2025

 I have more experience with QCAD than LibreCAD.
 Both have a very similar appearance because LibreCAD is a fork of QCAD.
 These are both applications that an architect would use for plans and an engineer would use to produce drawings to have parts manufactured.
 They are in the same line as the industry standard AutoCAD.

-I have just started to try out QCAD 3.27.8 (November 2022).
+I used QCAD extensively, from November 2022 to about December 2024, to produce building plans.
 The QCAD Professional version is paid for, although very low cost.
 It add lots of nice to have, but not essential, features.
-I was going to try to stick to the Community Edition but wanted the layouts and viewport features, so I have decided to pay for the Professional version.
-For the short time I used just the completely free QCAD Community Edition, it worked very well and had all the important features of LibreCAD 2.1.3.
+I was going to try to stick to the Community Edition but I wanted the layouts and viewport features, so I paid for the Professional version.
+For a short time I used just the completely free QCAD Community Edition, it worked very well and had all the important features of LibreCAD 2.1.3.

-I tried LibreCAD 2.1.3, but it crashed frequently, so I have had to abandon that.
-LibreCAD 2.2.0rc4 was unsigned code, so a security risk that I did not have time to attempt to mitigate.
+I tried LibreCAD 2.1.3, but it crashed frequently, so I abandoned that.
+A newer version of LibreCAD 2.2.0rc4 was unsigned code, so a security risk that I did not have time to attempt to mitigate.

 3D CAD = FreeCAD

-This is the solid body, parametric editing solution.
+This is a solid body, parametric editing solution.
 There are many commercial products in this area, such as Fusion 360 and Solidworks.

 I came across an alternative solid body modelling app.
 BRL-CAD.
 I have not tried it out yet.
 It looks like it is focused on modelling and rendering scenes.
 As compared to FreeCAD, which is aimed more towards engineering and CAM.